DiCITS/MasterCiberSeguridad2018/MongoDB/starting_mongodb.md

 show collections
 ```

 In MongoDB, you don't need to create the collection.
-MongoDB creates collection automatically, when you insert some document:
+MongoDB creates collection automatically, when you insert some document (to ``MySecondCollection``):

 ```
 db.MySecondCollection.insert({"name" : "Manuel Parra"})